SampsonML/SampsonML/README.md

-### Welcome to my digital life
+### Hi there lonesome traveller

-I'm a graduate student at Princeton working on computational astrophysics and machine learning.
+I'm a graduate student at Princeton University working on machine learning (💻 🤖) and computational astrophysics (🪐).
 Get in touch to collaborate!

 <!--
 **SampsonML/SampsonML** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.